create3000/x_ite/docs/_posts/components/EnvironmentalSensor/TransformSensor.md

 ### SFRotation [out] **orientation_changed**

-Sends rotation event relative to center.
+Sends rotation event relative to center whenever the target object is contained within the box region and results change.

 #### Warning